 .
 If you are 70½ or older, you may now make a one-time election for a qualified charitable distribution of up to $50,000 (without being taxed) from your IRA to fund a life-income gift.
 This gift provides you (and a spouse, if you wish) with stable lifetime income that is unaffected by the markets.
 After your lifetime, the remainder of the gift annuity becomes your legacy at St. Joseph’s Indian School.
 Some limitations apply, so contact us for more details and a personalized illustration at no obligation.

 Fund a testamentary charitable remainder trust.
 When you fund a charitable remainder trust with your heavily taxed retirement plan assets, the trust will receive the proceeds of your plan upon your death.
 The trust typically pays income to one or more named beneficiaries for life or for a set term of up to 20 years, after which the remaining assets in the trust would go to support St. Joseph’s Indian School.
 This gift provides excellent tax and income benefits for you while supporting your family and our work.

 A donor advised fund.
 When retirement plan assets pass to your heirs, distributions are taxed as ordinary income.
 This income tax burden can be substantial, greatly reducing the value of the intended gift.
 Instead, you can designate your donor advised fund as the beneficiary of all or a portion of your retirement plan assets.
 Your fund receives the full amount of the gift and bypasses any federal taxes.

 Ready to take advantage of this tax-smart gift opportunity?
-Download our FREE guide, Make the Most of Your Retirement Plan Assets: Avoid Double Taxation and Support Our Work.View My Free Brochure
+Download our FREE guide, Make the Most of Your Retirement Plan Assets.View My Free Brochure

 See How it Works